dayalekshmi219218-glitch/tsla-stock-analysis-ml/README.md

 └── models/
     └── random_forest_model.pkl

-Model Performance
+4. Model Performance
 Metric	Value
 RMSE (tuned model)	21.46
 R² Score	0.94

-The model captures long-term price trends effectively but, as expected in financial time series, struggles with sudden price spikes and reversals.
-Regularization was prioritized over perfect fit to ensure robustness.
+The model effectively captures long-term price direction but, due to the inherent volatility of financial markets, struggles with abrupt spikes or drops.
+Regularization during tuning prioritized stability over aggressive fitting, resulting in a more reliable model.

-How to Run the Notebook
+5. How to Run the Notebook

-Clone the repository
+* Clone the repository

-Install the required dependencies
+* Install the required Python dependencies

-Open the notebook in Jupyter or VS Code
+* Open the notebook in Jupyter or VS Code

-Run the analysis end-to-end
+* Run all cells to reproduce the analysis

-Data Source
+6. Data Source

-The raw historical TSLA stock data was downloaded directly from Yahoo Finance.
+Historical TSLA stock data was downloaded directly from Yahoo Finance.

-Contact
+7. Contact

-If you’d like to connect, collaborate, or discuss data science, you can reach me here:
+Feel free to connect or reach out:
 LinkedIn: [https://www.linkedin.com/in/daya-kumar27/]

-Feel free to connect.
+If you'd like this in a more minimal, more aesthetic, or more technical style, I can rewrite it again.
+If you want, I can also design a banner image for the GitHub repo header to make it look even more polished.